Anatomic Pathology Program

 5. Professionalism: Complete autopsy reports in the assigned timeframe, according to instructions, and show respect for the body of the deceased during the autopsy.

 6. Systems-based Practice: Develop a basic understanding of the medicolegal, social, professional, economic, educational, and health & safety ramifications of forensic pathology within society.
+Attend court, review report before court date, and attend any meetings related to the court case when possible.

 - Level of training: PGY-2 or higher year, after the resident has gained a solid grounding in autopsy pathology